-The most obvious advantage in filing online is the extended deadline – while paper tax returns have to be filed by 31 October 2019, you have until 31 January 2020 to submit your return, giving you three extra months to gather information.
+The most obvious advantage in filing online is the extended deadline.
+While paper tax returns have to be filed by 31 October 2019, you have until 31 January 2020 to submit your return, giving you three extra months to gather information.

-Calculate your bill automatically and get refunds faster
+2. You can calculate your bill automatically and get refunds faster

-Receive instant online confirmation from HMRC
+3. You'll receive instant confirmation from HMRC

 Once you’ve submitted your tax return online, you’ll receive an on-screen confirmation message, together with a reference number from HMRC.
 This way, you definitely know your return has been received and there's no danger of it getting lost in the post.

-Personalise your tax forms
+4. You can personalise your tax forms

-Save your progress for later
+5. You can save your progress for later

-How to register for online tax returns
+How to register for online self-assessment

-To do this, visit the HMRC website.
+- Register: To do this, visit the HMRC website.
 Click on the ‘Self-Assessment’ option under the 'Do it online’ heading.
 If you’re a new user, click on the ‘Register’ button, then select ‘Individual’, followed by ‘Self-Assessment (SA)’.

 If you lose your log-in details, it is still possible to log on using HMRC's new digital verification service.
 This uses third parties, such as Experian or the Post Office to check your ID.
 It also gives you access to a digital tax account.